-Adults For general health maintenance: Mix (1) one heaping teaspoon of Bentonite Clay in an large glass of pure water or juice and drink once daily.
-Alternatively a heaped teaspoon can be added to a litre of clean water (glass bottle) and sipped throughout the day.
+Adults for general health maintenance: Mix 1 heaping teaspoon of Bentonite Clay in a large glass of pure water or juice and drink once daily.
+Alternatively, a heaped teaspoon can be added to a litre of clean water (glass bottle) and sipped throughout the day.
 Or as directed by your healthcare practitoner, do not exceed recommended daily intake.

-Detox Bath: First we highly recommend using Magnesium Spray, this will massively help detoxification happen.
+Detox Bath: First we highly recommend using Magnesium Spray as this will massively help detoxification happen.
 Then add about 1/4 cup of Bentonite Clay to a bath for a relaxing detox bath that softens skin.

-Clay Foot Baths: While not quite as effective as a full body soak, are proving to be very beneficial as well.
+Bentonite Clay Foot Baths: While not quite as effective as a full body soak, are proving to be very beneficial as well.
 So, if you can't do a full body clay bath, a Calcium Bentonite foot bath is the next best thing.
 To prepare your clay foot bath, you'll need a plastic tub.
 Most people prefer a container that's deep, in which they can submerge their whole foot.
 Do not use a metal tub because the metal will react badly to the clay.
-A plastic shoebox, or even a five gallon plastic bucket will work fine.
-Place a towel on the floor to catch any splashes, and set your tub on the towel.
-Fill the tub about 50-60% full with warm water.
-Add a half cup of Calcium Bentonite Clay or more, and whisk it around until it's fully dissolved.
-Submerge your feet, and relax for 15-30 minutes.
-If some of the clay settles to the bottom of the tub, that'™s fine.
+A plastic shoe box or even a five-gallon plastic bucket will work fine.
+Place a towel on the floor to catch any splashes and set your tub on the towel.
+Fill the tub about 50-60% with warm water.
+Add half a cup of Calcium Bentonite Clay or more and whisk it around until it's fully dissolved.
+Submerge your feet and relax for 15-30 minutes.
+If some of the clay settles to the bottom of the tub, that's fine.
 You can wiggle your feet a bit to mix it back into the water.
 After your foot soak, dry your feet and apply a natural moisturiser.

-For Hair: As a shampoo replacement Bentonite Clay may also be used like a shampoo trapping and removing dirt, debris, build up and other particles from your hair and scalp.
+For Hair: As a shampoo replacement Bentonite Clay may also be used as a shampoo trapping and removing dirt, debris, build-up and other particles from your hair and scalp.

 - Slowly add water to the clay until you achieve a pancake mix texture.